Health Topics

 Causes

-Mutations in the CPT1A gene cause CPT I deficiency.
-This gene provides instructions for making an enzyme called carnitine palmitoyltransferase 1A, which is found in the liver.
 Carnitine palmitoyltransferase 1A is essential for fatty acid oxidation, which is the multistep process that breaks down (metabolizes) fats and converts them into energy.
-Fatty acid oxidation takes place within mitochondria, which are the energy-producing centers in cells.
-A group of fats called long-chain fatty acids cannot enter mitochondria unless they are attached to carnitine.
-Carnitine palmitoyltransferase 1A connects carnitine to long-chain fatty acids so they can enter mitochondria and be used to produce energy.
-During periods of fasting, long-chain fatty acids are an important energy source for the liver and other tissues.
+During periods of fasting, fats are an important energy source for the liver and other tissues.
+Within liver cells, fatty acid oxidation takes place within mitochondria, which are the energy-producing centers.
+Before entering mitochondria, a group of fats called long-chain fatty acids must first be attached to carnitine.
+Carnitine palmitoyltransferase 1A connects carnitine to long-chain fatty acids so they can enter mitochondria and be metabolized to produce energy.

 Inheritance

-This condition is inherited in an autosomal recessive pattern, which means both copies of the gene in each cell have mutations.
-The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.
+This condition is inherited in an autosomal recessive pattern, which means both copies of the gene in each cell must have a variant to cause the disorder.
+The parents of an individual with an autosomal recessive condition each carry one copy of the altered gene, but they typically do not show signs and symptoms of the condition.
+However, women who have one CPT1A gene variant and who are pregnant with a fetus who has two CPT1A gene variants are at risk of developing a condition called acute fatty liver of pregnancy (AFLP).
+AFLP begins with abdominal pain and can rapidly progress to liver failure.

 Other Names for This Condition